tiffanyyk/UAV-Thermal-IR-Wildlife-Object-Detection/README.md

-# ROB498 - Wildlife Protection Through Aerial Drone Surveillance
+# :elephant: ROB498 - Wildlife Protection Through Aerial Drone Surveillance
 The goal of our project was to build a detection system that can recognize animals in thermal infrared aerial images.
 We investigated YOLOR and YOLOv5, and performed several experiments on the BIRDSAI dataset before arriving at our final design, shown in the figure below.
 The final prototype exceeded our design requirement with a ($mAP$) of 38.2\% and is well within the hardware constraints of the GPU assumed to be available on the UAV.
 More details can be found in our [report](assets/ROB498_Final_Report.pdf).
 <p align="center"><img src="assets/design_diagram.png"/></p>

-## Repository Structure
+## :open_file_folder: Repository Structure
 <details>
 <summary>[Click to view]</summary>